sourcewave/pg_jinx/README.md

 PG_JINX creates an interface that allows foreign data wrappers and stored procedures for PostgreSQL to be written in Java by bridging the C API to Java.

 This project is a submodule of TransGres.app -- the drop-in OSX application for running a local Postgres server.
 Building TransGres.app will include PG_JINX as an available extension.
 This project can also be built for installation into a Linux instance of Postgres.
 Instructions for that will be included below.

+PG_JINX is similar to [PL/Java](https://github.com/tada/pljava/wiki) with the following
+differences:

+1. Packaged as a Postgres extension.
+2. Support for foreign data wrappers.
+3. Support for specifying Java stored procedures as Java source code (as well as method reference).
+4. Does not use JDBC for access to Postgres internals.
+5. Installation of jar files into the file system.
+6. Support for Transgres.

 INSTALLING
 ==========